ioccc-src/winner/1989/ovdluhe/README.md

 You do not have to define `P` but if you do you can replace the value with whatever you wish, as long as it's a positive `int` (or evaluates to a positive `int` like the default `(A<<AP)` does).
-Too high a value will likely cause the program to fail and a negative value will cause a compilation error.
+Too high a value will likely cause the program to fail and a negative value will cause a compilation error as will a value that's not a number.

 ### Alternate use: